johnwax/pyback/README.md

 `./backdoor.py`

 # Tips
-pyinstaller will encrease the detection rate.
+pyinstaller will encrease the detection rate.use this version only:

 `pip install pyinstaller==3.1.1`